Gujarat Alkalies and Chemicals Limited: History

 GACL was incorporated by Gujarat Industrial Investment Corporation (GIIC) on 29 March 1973.
 The Government of Gujarat is the owner and major promoter of GACL.
-The production began in 1976 at Vadodara plant with 37,425 MTPA capacity of caustic soda.
-The company along with other corporations like GSFC, Petrofils Co-operative Ltd. and Gujarat Electricity Board promoted GIPCL Vadodara Gas based Power Station to fulfill electricity demand.
-After subsequent expansion at both Vadodara and Dahej plant the total caustic soda productions reach 4,29,050 MTPA.
+The production began in 1976 at the Vadodara plant with a capacity of 37,425 MTPA of caustic soda.
+The company, along with other corporations like GSFC, Petrofils Co-operative Ltd., and Gujarat Electricity Board, promoted GIPCL Vadodara Gas based Power Station to fulfill electricity demand.
+After subsequent expansion at both the Vadodara and Dahej plant the total caustic soda productions reach 4,29,050 MTPA.

 GNAL

-GACL and National Aluminium Company (NALCO) will jointly expands the GACL's plant at Dahej.
-The GNAL named joint ventured plant will have capacity of 266667 MTPA caustic soda plant along with 130 MW CPP at Dahej.
-The equity holding of GACL and NALCO for the GNAL is in the ratio of 60: 40.
-NALCO will purchase minimum 50,000 MTPA caustic soda from GNAL for its aluminium refineries.
+GACL and National Aluminium Company (NALCO) will jointly expand the GACL's plant at Dahej.
+The joint venture plant, named GNAL, will have a capacity of 266,667 MTPA caustic soda plant along with a 130 MW CPP at Dahej.
+The equity holding of GACL and NALCO for the GNAL is in the ratio of 60:40.
+NALCO will purchase a minimum of 50,000 MTPA caustic soda from GNAL for its aluminium refineries.